vonWolfehaus/von-physics/README.md

 * Signal dispatch on collision that provides a manifold describing the collision (and with what, obviously)
 * "World" class with friction, gravity, and boundaries (infinity works too)
 * Memory-efficient broadphase (2D static grid)

+Bonus 2D and 3D wandering behavior in the examples.

 ## Full engines with readable code